Pipe Marking & Pipe Corrosion Control

-Corroded material be chemically removed with materials like phosphoric acid, but preventative measures – including surface treatments and applied coatings – are more commonly used.
+Corroded material is chemically removed with materials like phosphoric acid, but preventative measures – including surface treatments and applied coatings – are more commonly used.
 Enamel applications, painting, and plating and galvanizing are the most common anti-corrosion treatments, which provide a barrier of corrosion-resistant material between the damaging environment and the pipe.

 What is Pipe Marking?

 Pipe markers ensure workers are not only aware of pipe contents, but potential hazards, and the direction of flow associated with the materials inside the pipe.
-Bold, simple, and consistent labeling methods convey this information to reduce hazards, and ensure OSHA pipe marking compliance and ANSI pipe marking standards are met.
+Bold, simple, and consistent labeling methods convey this information to reduce hazards and ensure OSHA pipe marking compliance and ANSI pipe marking standards are met.

 Effective pipe marking programs and pipe marking best practices help improve facility efficiency and increase safety through visual communication.
 Effective programs combine ANSI pipe marking color codes, label sizes, printed text and arrows, and marker positioning to create clear consistent messages for compliance and safety.